iperf3 Development

 Release Engineering Checklist

-1. Update the README.md and RELNOTES.md files to be accurate.
+3. Update the README.md and RELNOTES.md files to be accurate.
 Make sure that the “Known Issues” section of the README.md file and in this document are up to date.

-2. Compose a release announcement.
+4. Compose a release announcement.
 Most of the release announcement can be written before tagging.
 Usually the previous version’s announcement can be used as a starting point.

-3. Preferably starting from a clean source tree (be sure that git status emits no output), make the changes necessary to produce the new version, such as bumping version numbers:
+5. Make the changes necessary to produce the new version, such as bumping version numbers:

 vi RELNOTES.md # update version number and release date